If you’re wondering how to spend 10 days in Italy, I’ve got you covered with these 5 itineraries!

 While it’s tough to say just which are the best places to visit in Italy, because, let’s be honest, all of Italy is so dang amazing, I do have some personal favorite Italy vacations.
 When I help friends plan their trip to Italy, I like to give them a little taste of everything: city, history, nature, beach, culture, and food!

+I love getting off the beaten path, but there are just some places that are a must see in Italy!
 There are literally hundreds of choices you can make for your first Italy itinerary, and they would all be amazing.
 Every person or group has different preferences and interests.
 That’s why I have created five different 10 day Italy itinerary ideas for you.

 The Best Way to See Italy in 10 Days